 In order to know if the International School of Iceland is the best fit for you and your child, it can be helpful to know how we define terms that describe our school or curriculum.
 Find more information below about the things that make us so unique within our community.

-The outdoor spaces include a large playground which is bordered by the ocean on one side and a natural stream on the other.
-There is also a small forest of trees which we often use to play games.
+Our neighbouring school, Sjálandsskóli, has a large playground which is also accessible for our students.
+It bordered by the ocean on one side and a natural stream on the other There is also a small forest of trees which we often use to play games.
 Finally, there is a small beach within walking distance of the school.

 At ISI, the world is our classroom.